-You should complete all of your placement exams at least two weeks prior to your Summer Registration date.
-If you wait until the last minute, your test results might not be available for you and your academic advisor.
-In that case, you might not be able to register for the classes you’d like to enroll in.
+Placement testing is done online, so you can choose the day when it is most convenient for you to take the tests that you need to take.
+You should complete all of your placement exams at least two weeks prior to your New Student Registration appointment.
+If you wait until the last minute, your test results might not be available for your academic advisor to see.